wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Guardian

 A [Guardian](./components/guardian.md) is one of the 19 parties running validators in the Guardian Network that contributes to the VAA multisig.
-Every Guardian is required to operate nodes for all the blockchains it provides support for, enabling them to monitor the gossip network for Wormhole invocations.
+Every Guardian is required to operate nodes for all the blockchains Wormhole supports.

 ## Guardian Network